Syaw0/blog/_posts/2022-02-06-how-React-handles-empty-values.md

 That's it.
 We now know how empty values are handled in React - **the are simply ignored**.

-One slight problem is that actually they affects the reconciling algorithm in `reconcileChildrenArray()`, which I'll write a post about soon, stay tuned.
+One slight problem is that actually they affect the reconciling algorithm in `reconcileChildrenArray()`, which I'll write a post about soon, stay tuned.